apssouza22/neuroevolution/README.md

 geneticEvolution.evolve(); // evolve the population based on the fitness function geneticEvolution.saveDna(); // save the DNAs to local storage
 ```

+`PopulationItem` and `PopulationHandler` are classes that you need to implement in your game.
+See the `Car` and `CarPopulation` for an example.

 ### If this project helped you, consider leaving a star  and by me a coffee
 <a href="https://www.buymeacoffee.com/apssouza"><img src="https://miro.medium.com/max/654/1*rQv8JgstmK0juxP-Kb4IGg.jpeg"></a>